HGmin1159/HGmin1159.github.io/_posts/2021-09-24-quantum7_eng.md

 Phase 3.

-- Bob then pass inverse Bell's circuit with shared qubit and his own qubit.
-In this time, the qubit become as follow.
+- Bob then passes inverse Bell's circuit with a shared qubit and his own qubit.
+In this time, the qubit becomes as follows.

 $\frac{1}{\sqrt{2}}(\ket{10}+\ket{01}) \Rightarrow \frac{1}{\sqrt{2}}(\ket{11}+\ket{01}) \Rightarrow \ket{01}$